Estimated Read Time: 4 minutes

-Employee turnover can be a big challenge for any business.
+Staff turnover can be a big challenge for any business in Hong Kong.

 It can have significant time and cost implications, as you’ll need to recruit again for the role, pay for training, deal with productivity loss, as well as other key factors affecting your business output.

-To help you keep your employee turnover levels down, this article looks at why employees may decide to leave, signs you should be looking out for, as well as suggestions on how to prevent employee turnover from becoming an issue.
+To help you keep your employee turnover levels down, this article looks at the reasons for staff turnover, signs you should be looking out for, as well as suggestions on how to prevent employee turnover from becoming an issue.

 Why do employees leave a company?